Skip to main content

 When registering a full day of absence, no actual work hours are registered.

-It is not possible for the employee to register work hours on a full absence day.
+It is not possible for the employee to register work hours on a full day of absence.

 Actual work hours = 0